-Taking a judo class to learn how to fall is useful when you inevitably fall over on a bike.
+Taking a judo class to learn how to fall is useful when you inevitably fall off on a bike.
 Tucking your chin, going limp, not reaching out with your fragile hands, and protecting your head are all skills you can practice on a mat with an instructor.
 Knowing how to take a fall can be the difference between a concussion and a scraped shoulder.

 Know when to take the entire lane.
 I’m not an advocate of full-on vehicular cycling but there are situations and roads where getting into the middle of a car lane is the best course.
 Usually this means you’re on the wrong route, but if it can’t be helped, take the lane when there’s no safe way for a car to pass you or you feel like you may be right-hooked by cars.

-If you need to avoid something, prefer braking to dodging.
+If you need to avoid something, prefer braking over dodging.
 Practice emergency braking with both the front and rear brakes to get a sense of how quickly you can stop at different speeds.
 Depending on your bike, shifting your mass to the back of the bike will let you stop faster without flipping over the handlebars.
 Keep your fingers covering the brakes when passing stopped cars, at intersections, or anywhere there are other road users.

 Bike often to keep your skills sharp.

 Wear a helmet.
 If only to prevent skids on pavement, but also because your brain needs all the help it can get.
 Use MIPS or wavecel helmets that cushion the impact and help with rotating decelerations.
 Don’t attach heavy items to it, though a light can be a good idea.
-Put reflective stickers on the helmet, or choose the fluorescent color scheme.
+Put reflective stickers on the helmet or choose the fluorescent color scheme.

 Use a rear view mirror on your helmet.
 It takes a bit of getting used to, but being able to see behind you without contorting your body or diminishing your forward situational awareness is a huge upgrade.
 A mirror mounted on the handlebars also works but having to look down takes your attention away from the road around you.

 Film everything in front and behind with cameras that can detect crashes.
 A GoPro works in a pinch, but has limited battery life and no circular mode, so once the storage fills up, the recording stops.
 Try to find a camera made for crash documentation, like a dashcam for motorcycles.
 The Cycliq Fly cameras are made for bicycles, but I’ve had mixed results with them: the hardware is excellent but the firmware and app are lacking.